bcgov/popApp/README.md

 # popApp

-Temporary repo for development of the population estimates app
+Github repository for development of the BC Stats population estimates app.